 However, according to the legend for some unknown reason, the spirit turned its attention to John Bell, who suffered assaults that led to seizures, and John Bell finally died in 1820.
 After his death, the family found a strange-looking bottle, containing a liquid.
 Believing that Bell may have been poisoned by the witch, they fed the cat some of it, and the cat died.
 It has been reported that the witch even spoke to the family, telling them that she had poisoned John Bell.

 Is the Bell Witch Still Haunting Robertson County, Tennessee

-After Bell's death, the hauntings became fewer and fewer, but some people still report strange sounds and strange beings on and around the old Bell farm, and also in a cave on the property, aptly named the Bell Cave.
+After Bell's death, the hauntings became fewer and fewer, but even to this date, some people still report strange sounds and strange beings on and around the old Bell farm, and also in a cave on the property, aptly named the Bell Cave.
 According to other reports, General Andrew Jackson, who was to later become President of the United States, visited the farm with an entourage but left early the next morning because one of his men had been beaten by the entity during the night.

 If you have the nerve and steadfastness to take on the Bell Witch, visit Adams and Robertson County, and see if you can find her yourself.
 If not, she'll possibly find you!
 Also, watch the video in this article that was made by the University of Tennessee.

 - The Bell Witch by Stephen Wagner www.thoughtco.com/the-bell-witch-2596741